nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

 *   **User information - advanced**: There also are accessors to get more advanced information about the current user.
     *   `CurrentUser["xpath"]` returns the value of a field in the `user` schema
     *   `CurrentUser.allGroups` returns an array with all the groups the user belongs to.
 It is a Java `List<String>`.
-To test if the current user is member of the "marketing" group, you can use `CurrentUser.allGroups.contains("marketing")`
+To test if the current user is a member of the "marketing" group, you can use `CurrentUser.allGroups.contains("marketing")`

 *   **CurrentUser.principal** returns the `NuxeoPrincipal` Java object, allowing for getting more tuned/detailed information (see the Source Code on GitHub or the Java Doc).
 For example: `CurrentUser.principal.isMemberOf("marketing")`, `CurrentUser.principal.isAdministrator()`, `CurrentUser.principal.isAnonymous()`, `CurrentUser.principal.isTransient()`, etc.